leitingzi/kmplitert/README.md

 **KMPLiteRT** brings the power of [Google LiteRT](https://ai.google.dev/edge/litert) (formerly TensorFlow Lite) to the Kotlin Multiplatform ecosystem.
 It provides a unified, type-safe API to run machine learning inference across mobile, desktop, and web platforms.

 > [!IMPORTANT]
-> **Beta Release Candidate**
+> **Beta Release**
-> This project has addressed key resource leaks and stability issues.
-While API refinement continues, it is now more robust across all supported platforms.
+> This project has reached a stable milestone with unified support across all platforms.
+API stability is now a priority, and resource management is robustly handled.

 ---